 The influx of younger people and empty nesters moving to Pittsburgh has resulted in an increase in demand for housing in desirable locations.
 “Between 2000 and 2014, units renting for less than $500 decreased from 50.1 percent of the housing inventory to 18.6 percent, while units renting for $1,000 or more increased from 4.8 percent to 28.9 percent,” according to the Pittsburgh Housing Needs Assessment.
 These statistics illustrate a market shift in Pittsburgh from from a large pool of affordable rental housing to one with a much greater offering of market rate and even luxury apartments.

 Lawrenceville and East Liberty are prime examples of neighborhoods currently experiencing market transitions.
-In June 2015, the owner of Penn Plaza apartments in East Liberty sent notices requesting that the nearly 200 tenants leave the building, many of whom were low-income and elderly.
-As of July, 58 tenants remain in a second apartment building at the site.
-They have the deadline of March 31, 2017 to find new homes.
-Many of those who have left were unable to stay in the neighborhood as rents have more than doubled in recent years.
+In June 2015, the owner of Penn Plaza apartments in East Liberty sent notices requesting that the nearly 200 tenants, many of whom were low-income and elderly, to leave the building in advance of the land being redeveloped.
+Many of those who left were unable to stay in the neighborhood due to rents more than doubling in recent years.

 Working together for a common goal